logandk/serverless-wsgi/README.md

  * Debugger is active!
 ```

+When running locally, an environment variable named `IS_OFFLINE` will be set to `"True"`.
+So, if you want to know when the application is running locally, check `os.environ["IS_OFFLINE"]`.

 ### Explicit routes

 If you'd like to be explicit about which routes and HTTP methods should pass through to your